 Soon, the Tamarack Loop reaches Todd Lake.
 The trail follows along the west shore of the lake, passing a rock ledge at lake level with a view over the lake (covered in the summer with water lilies).
-It then climbs away from the lake, descends a little, and bears left, passing cliffs on the right.
-Just ahead, the Tamarack Loop turns left, but you should continue straight ahead, now following the Yellow Trail (blazed with yellow diamonds), which begins here.
-After climbing steeply to a rock outcrop near the north end of the lake (from which a water tower for the Ramapo Reserve development is visible to the right), the Yellow Trail begins a steady, rather steep descent to a valley, crossing a stream on rocks.
+It then climbs away from the lake and bears left, passing cliffs on the right.
+Just ahead, the Tamarack Loop turns left, but you should turn right, now following the Yellow Trail (blazed with yellow diamonds), which begins here.
+The Yellow Trail climbs steeply, then descends steadily to a valley.
+After going down a rather steep section, the trail crosses a stream on rocks.
 It bears right, parallels the stream for a short distance, then descends a little more to cross another stream by a small cascade (this stream may be dry if it hasn’t rained lately).

 The Yellow Trail turns left, goes under a fallen tree, and begins a steady climb.
 On the way up, you’ll pass an old stone wall on the right.
 The trail eventually levels off on a shoulder of the ridge, with glimpses through the trees of Campgaw Mountain to the east.